osuosl/osuosl-pelican/content/donate/donate_faq.rst

 **Are donations tax deductible?**

 The OSU Foundation is an IRS 501(c)(3) nonprofit corporation, which provides many donors a tax advantage.
-Please contact the OSU Foundation if you have questions about your eligibility.
+Please contact the OSU Foundation directly if you have questions about your eligibility.

 .. _What is the OSU Foundation?: